Khaushik-P/NodeJs-CICD/Readme.md

 ### Steps to Set Up the Jenkins Pipeline
 1. **Add the `Jenkinsfile`** to your Git repository.
-2. **Create a new pipeline job** in Jenkins:
+2. **Create a new multibranch pipeline job** in Jenkins:
    - Navigate to Jenkins Dashboard > `New Item`.
-   - Choose `Pipeline` and name it appropriately.
+   - Choose `Multibranch Pipeline` and name it appropriately.
-   - Configure the job by linking it to the repository where the `Jenkinsfile` is located.
+   - Configure the job to scan branches in your repository that contain a `Jenkinsfile`.
+3. **Configure Branch Sources**:
+   - Add your GitHub repository as a source.
+   - Set up the appropriate credentials (e.g., GitHub token) for accessing the repository.
+   - Configure the `Jenkinsfile` path if necessary, ensuring it is detected in each branch.

 ### Set Up Jenkins Credentials
 Ensure the following Jenkins credentials are configured: